-How to Find a Short Term Furnished Rental in NYC
+How to Find a Short Term Furnished Rental in NYC | March 2026

 There are an immense number of short-term apartments for rent in New York City (as many as 20,000 at the time this article was authored, and that’s in Manhattan alone).
 That can make sorting through all your options time consuming and cumbersome.

-The short term rental market can get even more difficult when you are looking for furnished housing—especially if you don’t want to be staying in a sublet or Airbnb that lacks privacy or cleanliness.
+The short term rental market can get even more difficult when you are looking for furnished housing, especially if you don’t want to be staying in a sublet or Airbnb that lacks privacy or cleanliness.
 Often times the benefit of a furnished rental over a hotel is the feeling of living in a home, with comfort benefits like a fully equipped kitchen, washer and dryer, or art and furniture that feel purposeful and contribute to a sense of place.

 The good news is that, with so many options, there’s a bounty of ways to find the perfect short term furnished apartment for your budget and taste.

-- Tips to find the best price
+- How to make sure you get the best price and value

-- Types of short term furnished rentals
+- The different types of short term furnished rentals

 1. How to pick the right neighborhood when looking for a short term lease in NYC?

 New York City is made up of over 30 neighborhoods, each with a unique personality, distinguishing features, and rental pricing range.
-When deciding the right neighborhood for yourself, we broke down three important qualities to consider: (1) Price (2) Neighborhood Character (3) Commuting Distance.
-Below is a breakdown of how to navigate the three important tenants of finding your perfect short term rental.
+When deciding the right neighborhood for yourself, we broke down three important qualities to consider; price, neighborhood character, and commuting distance.

 Neighborhood Pricing